deferpanic/goweave/README.md

 ### Reserved Keywords

-  Right now the only time you'll run into reserved keywords are in the experimental 'within' advice section although there is an intention to support a set of keywords that one can use in their aspects.
+  Right now the only time you'll run into reserved keywords are in the experimental 'within' and 'get'/'set' advice section although there is an intention to support a set of keywords that one can use in their aspects.

   * mName
     If you use 'mName' within your within advice it will translate to a string representation of the joinpoint found by your within pointcut.

+  * mAvars
+    this is a list of abstract variables used within get/set advice

   We'd appreciate help from the community formulating a more formal approach for this.
 Namespacing, the set of keywords supported, etc.